 What kind of water filter should I use?

-Critics say that this type of filter wastes a lot of water and that they’re over-effective, Link says, meaning they take out healthy minerals like calcium.
+Critics say that this type of filter wastes a lot of water and that they’re over-effective, Dr. Link says, meaning they take out healthy minerals like calcium.
 However, she calls this a “theoretical concern” because most of our mineral consumption comes through food anyway.

-While you could use a pitcher water filter like a Brita, which is smaller, cheaper at the outset and increasingly effective, Link says you’ll have to “change the filter more frequently, making it more expensive per gallon in the long run.”
+While you could use a pitcher water filter like a Brita, which is smaller, cheaper at the outset and increasingly effective, Dr. Link says you’ll have to “change the filter more frequently, making it more expensive per gallon in the long run.”

-Whatever your financial constraints, though, Link says it’s important that you find a filter that will remove all contaminants from your water.
+Whatever your financial constraints, though, Dr. Link says it’s important that you find a filter that will remove all contaminants from your water.

 If you need help narrowing down your search, NSF, a public health and safety organization that independently tests and certifies water filters, has a site that lets you search for NSF certified water treatment units and filters.

-Finally, be prepared to never want to drink tap water once you make the switch to purified water, Link foreshadowed.
+Finally, be prepared to never want to drink tap water once you make the switch to purified water, Dr. Link foreshadowed.
 “You won’t want to drink tap water anymore because your taste buds will be able to taste the chlorine.
-And you probably won’t want to drink bottled water either because it is bad for the environment…and the plastic taste that leaches into the water,” she said.
+And you probably won’t want to drink bottled water either because it is bad for the environment…and the plastic taste that leaches into the water,” she says.